wernerb/hashiconf-hardening/slides.md

   }
 ```

-Success..
+Success!

 !SLIDE
 <center><div style="width: 75%; height: auto;"><img src="img/flow.svg"/></div></center>

 !SLIDE
-# So you think we were done?
+# So.. we are not done yet

 There is **no compliance** unless it can be **audited**.